SB-Chalmers/bt_python/book/support/07_summary.md

 ✅ Support clean and structured data
 ✅ Encourage modular, documented code
 ✅ Budget time and staff for infrastructure work
-✅ Advocate for code as a research output
+✅ Advocate for code as a research output (See [CEUS Special issue](https://www.sciencedirect.com/special-issue/322127/open-urban-data-science) by Filip Biljecki and Geoff Boeing)

 You’re not just supervising research — you’re shaping how research gets done.
 ---